Hagen: Transport

 The Autobahnen A1, A45 and A46 pass by Hagen.

 Hagen has been an important rail junction for the southeastern Ruhr valley since the first rail line opened in 1848.
 The marshalling yard of Hagen-Vorhalle is among Germany's largest, and the central station offers connections to the ICE network of Deutsche Bahn as well as to local and S-Bahn services.
 Since December 2005, Hagen has also been the starting point for a service into Essen, the Ruhr-Lenne-Express, operated by Abellio Deutschland.
 Since 2022, it has been operated by DB Regio.

 Local traffic is handled by Hagener Straßenbahn (Hagen Tramways), which, despite its name, offers only bus services, as the last tramway route in Hagen was abandoned in May 1976.
 All in all there is a large-scale network of 36 bus lines in Hagen.
 All local rail and bus services operate under the transport association VRR.

+The nearest airports are Dortmund Airport, located 31 km north east and Düsseldorf Airport, located 70 km west of the city.